Jcait/Project-knight-travails/README.md

 ### Creating first values

-We run the following in the function to get our first set of values.
+We run the following function to get our first set of values.
 It iterates through the array of returned by possible moves, adding each of them to the `nextMoves` map and adding their possible moves to the Key

 ```js
 possibleMoves(start).forEach((node) => {